$\mathbb Z_{/p}\times \mathbb Z_{/p}$ actions on $S^n\times S^n$: Homotopy equivalence and the -invariants

-We note that this lemma is essentially Lemma 2 in \cite{MR2721633} (the difference being the change of ``$m$-dimensional'' to the cohomology requirement above).
-The obstruction argument proof for Lemma 2 works exactly as written for this lemma as well, and we refer the reader to it.
+We note that this lemma is essentially Lemma 2 in \cite{MR2721633} (the difference being the change of ``$m$-dimensional'' to the cohomology requirement above), and the obstruction argument proof works exactly as written.
+We are now in a position to prove Theorem \ref{thm:he2}.